Valerian Root vs Ashwagandha: Which Is Better for Sleep?

 What This Means in Practice

-If ashwagandha is the right fit, Teelixir's certified organic ashwagandha extract provides a dual-extracted, root-only formula standardised to ≥2.5% withanolides at a 10:1 concentration — sourced from India's traditional growing regions.
+If ashwagandha is of interest, Teelixir's certified organic ashwagandha extract provides a dual-extracted, root-only formula standardised to ≥2.5% withanolides at a 10:1 concentration — sourced from India's traditional growing regions.

 Can You Take Ashwagandha and Valerian Together?

 You can, though it's worth being thoughtful about timing.
 Because ashwagandha and valerian work through different mechanisms (HPA axis vs GABA receptors), they don't directly compete.
-However, combining any calming supplement with a sedative herb increases the overall relaxation effect.
+However, combining any calming supplement with a relaxing herb may increase overall effects.

-A sensible approach: ashwagandha in the morning or with dinner for ongoing stress support, valerian only at bedtime on nights when you need extra help falling asleep.
-Avoid taking both at the same time if you're sensitive to drowsiness.
-And consult your healthcare practitioner if you take any medication that affects the nervous system, as valerian's GABA interaction may have additive effects with certain prescriptions.
+A sensible approach: ashwagandha in the morning or with dinner, valerian only at bedtime if needed.
+Consult your healthcare practitioner if you take any medication that affects the nervous system.

 Frequently Asked Questions